9/11: What happened and how many people died in September 11 attacks?

 They were then used as giant, guided missiles to crash into landmark buildings in New York and Washington.

-At 09:37 the third plane destroyed the western face of the Pentagon - the giant headquarters of the US military just outside the nation's capital, Washington DC.
+A third plane destroyed the western face of the Pentagon - the giant headquarters of the US military just outside the nation's capital, Washington DC.

-How many people died?
+How many people died in the 9/11 attacks?

-• All 246 passengers and crew aboard the four planes were killed
+All 246 passengers and crew aboard the four planes were killed

-• At the Twin Towers, 2,606 people died - then or later of injuries
+At the Twin Towers, 2,606 people died - at the time or later from injuries sustained during the attack

-• At the Pentagon, 125 people were killed
+At the Pentagon, 125 people were killed.

-When the first plane struck, an estimated 17,400 people were in the towers.
+When the first plane struck, an estimated 17,400 people were in the two towers.
 Nobody survived above the impact zone in the North Tower, but 18 managed to escape from the floors above the impact zone in the South Tower.

 Citizens of 77 different countries were among the casualties.
 New York City lost 441 first responders.

-Thousands of people were injured or later developed illnesses connected to the attacks, including firefighters who had worked in toxic debris.
+Thousands of people were injured, or later developed illnesses connected to the attacks, including firefighters who had worked in toxic debris.

-Who were the attackers?
+Who were the 9/11 attackers?

 An Islamist extremist network called al-Qaeda planned the attacks from Afghanistan.